top of page

 Readers and girlfriends are the same.
 They’re both creatures seeking encouragement, inspiration, acceptance, and security.
 They both want a place where they’re welcomed and valued.

 What are examples of popular but insincere, self-centered, and unreliable fictional characters?
-I’m excluding villains who are just doing their job, like Darth Vader, Severus Snape, and the Terminator.
+I’m excluding villains just doing their job, like Darth Vader, Severus Snape, and the Terminator.
 Instead, I’m considering popular characters who are just downright creeps for no apparent reason:

 1. Deadpool, Deadpool